-Essential Plant Pathology, Second Edition is completely updated with color throughout and is packaged with a new DVD that includes more extras for students and professors alike.
+Essential Plant Pathology, Second Edition is packaged with a DVD that includes extras for students and professors alike.
 The first edition of this best selling textbook was carefully reviewed by subject matter specialists and plant pathology course instructors to help update the content, especially some of the quickly changing molecular aspects of host-parasite interactions.
-This new edition includes an important new section to teach students about gene silencing using RNA interference.
+This edition includes an important section to teach students about gene silencing using RNA interference.

 The authors did not stray from their highly successful original approach.
 Imagine a plant pathology textbook that introduces and teaches all the key concepts of the science and is readable in a single semester by each and every student in your class.
 Essential Plant Pathology achieves that goal because it was written with students in mind.